 Do you want to improve the lighting on your films using pro lights, or just know more about lighting before you start making films?
 Most people rent lights for their shoots, but which lights should you rent?
 Do you know you how to get the correct exposure?
 Your f-stops from your grey scale?
 You Kelvins from your Gammas?
 Your Gobos from your HMI’s?
 Your Fresnels from your ND?
 Learn the lingo of a pro-lighting person and get your hands dirty setting them up!

 This Lighting Workshop will introduce participants the principles of lighting using different professional lights, giving them a better understanding and confidence to deal with diverse lighting situations.
 The course is led by former BBC senior cameraman Graham Reed, and during the course you will be encouraged to rig and use the lights yourselves.
-It is an ideal companion course to HD Camera and Location Sound weekend courses.
+It is an ideal companion course to Video Camera Course and Location Sound weekend courses.

 Tutor Graham Reed